ciaranm/glasgow-constraint-solver/DESIGN.md

 behind the scenes, index into a state data structure, it's worth thinking carefully about how we store this state.
 The solution I'm going with for now is:

-- We have a problem object, which does bookkeeping.
+- We have a Problem object, which does bookkeeping.

 - From a user perspective, variables are IDs, which are an opaque, lightweight thing you can copy around etc. We can create new ones as needed via our problem object.
 Also, we can create 'fake' variables corresponding to integer constants in an easy way, because this is convenient, and avoids having to overload constraints.

-- Whenever we've found a solution, we're given a temporary reference to a state object, that can be queried using a variable identifier to get its value.
+- Whenever we've found a solution, we're given a temporary reference to a State object, that can be queried using a variable identifier to get its value.

 Then there's the question of how variable state is stored.
 A variable is a set of values, but a set